aidanperez2000/CS611_Heroes_And_Monsters/README.md

       - PaladinLevelUp.java: implements LevelUpStrategy for a Paladin
       - Party.java:  Class for managing heroes in party
       - SorcererLevelUp.java: Class that implements LevelUpStrategy for a Sorcerer
-      - SpiritBehavior.java: Class that implements MonsterBehaviorStrategy for a Spirt
+      - SpiritBehavior.java: Class that implements MonsterBehaviorStrategy for a Spirit
       - WarriorLevelUp.java: Class that implements LevelUpStrategy for a Warrior
     - data
       - ArmorLoader.java: load armor data from txt files and convert to a list of armors